Jacob Zuma: Rape trial

 In December 2005, Zuma was charged with raping a 31-year-old woman, known to the public by the pseudonym Khwezi.
 The incident allegedly occurred on 2 November 2005 at Zuma's home in Forest Town, Johannesburg.
 When the trial began on 6 March 2006, Zuma pleaded not guilty, claiming that he and Khwezi had consensual sex.
 He was acquitted on 8 May 2006 following a highly publicised trial.
 Zuma's admission was controversial, as he stated that he had not used a condom while having sex with Khwezi, despite knowing she was HIV-positive and having been, as deputy president, the head of the National AIDS Council and Moral Regeneration Campaign.
 He told the court that he had taken a shower after the act, claiming that doing so reduced the risk of HIV transmission.
-The popular South African comic strip Madam & Eve, and well known political cartoonist Zapiro, repeatedly lampooned Zuma for his testimony, and Zuma now always appears under a showerhead in Zapiro cartoons.
+The South African comic strip Madam & Eve, and political cartoonist Zapiro, repeatedly lampooned Zuma for his testimony, and Zuma now always appears under a showerhead in Zapiro cartoons.